-For safety reasons, a coupling system for the engine batteries (cut out located at the front of the berth in the port side aft cabin) allows the engine to start if the relevant battery is faulty.
+For safety reasons, a coupling system for the engine batteries (cut-out located in a cupboard in front of the aft starboard cabin berth) allows the engine to start if the relevant battery is faulty.

-The generator has its own cut outs located in the starboard locker of the front deck.
+The generator includes its own cut outs located in the port locker of the forward swim deck.